Javeed-Pasha/Bike-usage-analytics-project/README.md

 ensure the service account key as following permissions.

-`Artifact Registry Reader,Artifact Registry Writer,BigQuery Admin,Cloud Run Developer,Cloud SQL Admin,Compute Admin,Dataproc Administrator,Service Account Token Creator,Storage Admin`
+`BigQuery Admin,Cloud Run Developer,Cloud SQL Admin,Compute Admin,Service Account Token Creator,Storage Admin`

 download the service account key and save as `my-creds.json` and save it in your local machine under `~/.gc/` directory.
 This key file will be used to authenticate requests to GCP services